Hayden1204/ClassiClient/readme.md

 Assuming that you used the installer from https://osdn.net/projects/mingw/ :
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
-3. Navigate to the directory with ClassiCube's source code
+3. Navigate to the directory with ClassiClient's source code
 4. Run either:
     * `make windows` - produces a simple non-optimised executable, easier to debug
     * `make windows RELEASE=1` - produces an optimised executable, harder to debug